-There are a lot of car care myths out there.
-The reason they spread is that every myth comes with an ounce of truth.
-That makes them difficult to separate from reality because they are completely believable.
-While most myths aren’t dangerous, they are usually costing you money that you could otherwise be saving!
-And speaking of saving – one of the biggest myths is that you can’t save on car insurance.
-Get a quote from us in minutes, and see how much you could save with isure!
+Let’s face it, we’ve all heard our fair share of car care tips from family members and friends.
+However, there are a lot of car care myths out there!
+The reason these myths spread is because with every myth comes an ounce of truth.
+Thus, it can be difficult to separate the truths from reality because they are completely believable.
+While most myths aren’t dangerous, they can cost you money that you otherwise could have been saving!
+Here are some of the biggest car care myths that circulate over the years.

 The rule of thumb that’s gone around for generations is your oil should be changed every 5000 km, while others say 10,000 km.
 The truth is, neither of these are accurate.
 Your best bet is to simply get your oil changed when your car needs it.
 No two cars are alike, and neither are their driving conditions.
 This is why you should pay close attention to what your specific car requires.
 A Ford F650 is going to have different oil change requirements than your average Honda Civic.
 Regardless of what you drive, you should regularly check to see if your oil needs changing as opposed to only doing so every 5000 km.

 2. Premium fuel is better than regular fuel